spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 - You can inject a custom `fetch` via the `fetch` option to stub network behavior in tests.
 - The provider batches logs; call `await provider.onClose()` in tests to flush them deterministically.

 ---

-## Troubleshooting

-- Provider stuck in NOT_READY/ERROR:
-  - Verify `flagClientSecret` is correct.
-  - Ensure outbound access to Confidence endpoints and CDN.
-  - Enable `DEBUG=cnfd:*` for more detail.

-- No logs appear:
-  - Install `debug` and enable the appropriate namespaces.
-  - Check that your environment variable/`localStorage.debug` is set before your app initializes the provider.

----